-During 2014 and into 2015, shaft sinking at the project site will be under Cementation's management.
+During 2014 and into 2015, shaft sinking at the project site is under Cementation's management.
 Sinking will advance to the 1,906 foot depth, the main level from which lateral development will begin and allow for access to the East ore zone.
 Development drilling from this level will focus on obtaining mineral and geotechnical data for mine planning.
 Management believes the drilling will not only improve the grade profile in the early years of mine production, but also expand the mineral resource.
-Subject to shaft sinking rates, reaching the 1,906 level is anticipated during Q4-2014.
+Subject to shaft sinking rates, reaching the 1,906 level is anticipated during Q1-2015.
 After completion of initial development work at the 1,906 level, including a bulk ore sample and drilling, the shaft will be completed to the final 2,140 foot depth.
 This will be followed by equipping of the shaft for ore hoisting along with development of the underground crushers and related infrastructure required for production operations.

-While shaft sinking progresses, engineering and procurement for the copper concentrator and site infrastructure will continue.
-Shaft sinking rates are primarily affected by contractor efficiency and the amount of water inflow to the shaft.
+While shaft sinking progresses, the engineering and procurement for the copper concentrator and site infrastructure had been continuing until the previously-mentioned temporary hiatus.
+Shaft sinking rates are primarily affected by contractor efficiency, ground conditions and the amount of water inflow to the shaft.
 Shaft water inflows are currently controlled by lowering the water table in the vicinity of the shaft bottom using a dewatering well.
+Ground conditions are managed by rock bolting, and installation of mesh and shotcrete to the extent required.

-Currently a single dewatering well is located near the shaft with a second dewatering well planned in Q2-2014.
-Water that does enter the shaft is pumped to surface via pump stations located at regular intervals down the shaft.
+Currently a single dewatering well is located near the shaft with a second dewatering well completed in Q2-2014.
+During operations, water entering the mine workings will be pumped to surface via a mid-shaft pump station located at the 950 foot level.

-The pace of engineering and construction expenditures on the non-shaft areas during 2014 and 2015 will match the shaft sinking completion timeline.
+Engineering and construction activities and expenditures are being temporarily restrained on non-shaft related areas during Q3 2014.
+Beyond this temporary slowdown period and into 2015, and subject to financing, engineering and construction will resume.
 The pace will also be controlled by the availability of funds from:

-\$32 million cash balance at March 31, 2014;

-\$149 million undrawn portion of the Red Kite loan facility (See March 28, 2013 News Release);

-\$24 million Caterpillar Financial equipment lease finance facility (see October 1, 2013 News Release); and, Additional financing necessary to achieve commencement of commercial production.
+- \$17 million cash balance at June 30, 2014; - \$149 million undrawn portion of the Red Kite loan facility (See March 28, 2013 News Release); - \$24 million Caterpillar Financial equipment lease finance facility (see October 1, 2013 News Release); and, - The balance of financing necessary to fully fund the Stage 1 project.

-Subject to securing the remainder of financing required for the Stage 1 underground mine, and in view of the current targeted completion date of the shaft, first ore will be produced by Q4-2015.
+Subject to securing the remainder of financing required for the Stage 1 underground mine, and in view of the current targeted completion date of the shaft and other critical path activities, ramp up of first ore production is anticipated for Q2-2016.